AI-and-Blockchain/S25_RideChain/README.md

 The demo for this project would be both driver and user endpoint interactions.

-For the driver, we could show an end-to-end process for how a driver could register and become a driver on the platform, obtaining the DID and token, and responding to rider requests.
+For the driver, we could show an end-to-end process for how a driver could register and become a driver on the platform, obtaining a validation token after performing the ZKP interaction, and responding to rider requests, destination confirmations and such.

 For the rider, we could show the process of how a user registers, sets up a route, selects a driver, confirms departure and arrival, and finally uploads the payment and any reviews.
 We would also display the AI model in action updating driver scores based on ride quality.